lewisbakkero/mde/MDE-Reduction-Literature-Review.md

-# Literature Review: Techniques to Reduce Minimum Detectable Effect (MDE) in Ads A/B Test Platforms
+# Quick Literature Review (as of Dec'25): Techniques to Reduce Minimum Detectable Effect (MDE) in A/B Test Platforms

 ## Executive Summary